Logo Futurismo

 @jeans.940 on Instagram | Beautiful and intimate hot springs at Caldeiras

-At the volcanic holes, try to cook your own local stew – called a Cozido.
-Maybe try speaking to your hotel staff or local accommodation people to arrange cooking materials.
+At the volcanic holes, try cooking your local stew, known as Cozido.
+Consider speaking with your hotel staff or local accommodation providers to arrange for cooking materials.
 Otherwise, you can always try it in Furnas.

 Hike Caldeiras – Salto do Cabrito (PRC29 SMI)